 The VALUE rubrics were developed by teams of faculty experts representing colleges and universities across the United States through a process that examined many existing campus rubrics and related documents for each learning outcome and incorporated additional feedback from faculty.
-The rubrics articulate fundamental criteria for each learning outcome, with performance descriptors demonstrating progressively more sophisticated levels of attainment.
+The transfer many existing campus runnes and related documents for each tearing outcome and incorporated additional feedback from faculty.
+The runbics articulate fundamental criteria for each learning outcome, with performance descriptors demonstaging progressively more sophisticated levels of attainment.
 The rubrics are intended for institutional-level use in evaluating and discussing student learning, not for grading.
-The core expectations articulated in all 15 of the VALUE rubrics can and should be translated into the language of individual campuses, disc of the VALUE rubrics is to position learning at all undergraduate levels within a basic framework of expectations used in the value of the VALUE rubrics is to position learning at all undergraduate uses are used and the use and the use and the uses of the VALUE rubrics. es.
-The utility ing can by shared nationally through a common dialog and understanding of student success.
+The core expectations articulated in all 15 of the VALUE rubrics is to position learning at all undergraduate levels within a basic framework of expectations.
+The utiling can by shared nationally through a common dialog and understanding of student success.

+Definition

-Definition Critical thinking is a habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion.
+Critical thinking is a habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion.

+Framing Language

-Framing Language This rubric is designed to be transdisciplinary, reflecting the recognition that success in all disciplines requires habits of inquiry and analysis that share common attributes.
+This rubric is designed to be transdisciplinary, reflecting the recognition that success in all disciplines requires habits of inquiry and analysis that share common attributes.
 Further, research suggests that successful critical thinkers from all disciplines increasingly need to be able to apply those habits in various and changing situations encountered in all walks of life.
-This rubric is designed for use with many different types of assignments and the suggestions here are not an exhaustive line mode might be especially useful in some fields.
-If insight into the process components of critical thinking (e.g., how information use included in the proceeding important concert on attribute to a proceeding the process components of critical thinking (e.g., how information use included in the process important concert on attribute to market).